 What is the Budget for the FCC’s Universal Service Health Care Programs?

-Annual support for all universal service health care programs combined is capped at $400 million, although this annual cap has never been reached.
+Annual support for all universal service health care programs combined is capped at $400 million.

 Who Pays for the FCC’s Rural Health Care Program?